michalis0/ML_dataiku/Day 3/README.md

 ### **Step 1: Text Analytics:**
 -----------------------------------

 Today we are going to take a look at text Analytics.
-We are going to perform sentiment analysis using a [Financial News dataset](https://www.kaggle.com/code/khotijahs1/nlp-financial-news-sentiment-analysis) (you will download below -- don't download from the above link...).
+We are going to perform sentiment analysis using a [Financial News dataset](https://www.kaggle.com/code/khotijahs1/nlp-financial-news-sentiment-analysis).
+Download the dataset [here](https://github.com/michalis0/ML_dataiku/blob/main/Day%203/1_financial_news_training_set.csv)

 - Create a new project and name it "NLP: Financial News Dataset"; select the project.